Stair Lift Prices and More: The Ultimate Stairlift Guide

 Is a Stair Lift Safe for Me?

-- Seat Belts: All stair lift models come with seat belts, which prevent the user from falling out of the chair while riding up or down the stairs.
+- Seat Belts: All stair lift models come with easy-to-use seat belts, which prevent the user from falling out of the chair while riding up or down the stairs.
+Some of the newer models have retractable seat belts, which prevents it from getting in the way when sitting down on the chair.

-- Sensors: Safety sensors in the footplate and motor will automatically stop the lift if there is an obstacle in the way.
+- Obstruction Safety Sensors: There are safety sensors in the footplate and motor that automatically stop the lift if there is an obstacle in it's way.

 Stair Lift Pricing

 It is difficult to provide an exact price of a stair lift because there are many different types of lifts, configurations, and options.
-However, the cost overviews below will give you an idea of what you can expect to pay for certain types of stair lifts.
+However, the cost overviews below will give you an idea of what you can expect to pay.
+To get an exact price for the installation of a stair lift on your staircase, please contact us to set up your FREE in-home evaluation.

 Straight Stair Lift Pricing: